Thursday, July 11, 2024

 The circuit is particularly easy to analyze if the gain of A is assumed to be infinite.
 In this case, the inverting input of A (labeled F) is at the ground level (that is, zero distortion signal) due to the feedback via C1.
 If the distortion is nulled perfectly, the load (labeled L) is also at the ground level.
 The current via R1 is equal to that via C1, and the current via L1 is equal to that via R2.
 A little algebra quickly shows that this can only happen when the DC resistance of L1 is zero, and its inductance is L1=R1×R2×C1.
 In the language of the AES paper, "For the linearity of Tr1 and Tr2 to be immaterial then L must equal RRC".

-The assumptions of infinite gain for A and a zero DC resistance for the inductor appear to be unrealistic.
+What is unrealistic are the assumptions of infinite gain for A and a zero DC resistance for the inductor.
 Still, the cancellation condition can be generalized for a more realistic setup, but the details will have to wait for another post.
+Stay tuned.

 References: